Lyme Science Blog

 Like

-Babesia Dutchess County cases are rising, making it the second most common tick-borne illness after Lyme disease.
-Co-infection with Babesia and Lyme disease can increase the severity and duration of illness—and the risk is higher than many expect.
+Babesia in Dutchess County, New York is now the second most common tick-borne illness behind Lyme disease.
+A co-infection of Babesia with Lyme disease can increase the severity and duration of illness—and the risk appears higher than expected.

-Researchers found that more than 6% of questing nymphal ticks in Dutchess County were infected with both Babesia microti and Borrelia burgdorferi.
+Over 6% of questing nymphal ticks in Dutchess County were infected with the pathogens that cause both Babesia and Lyme disease.
+Researchers found 83% more co-infection with Babesia microti and Borrelia burgdorferi than predicted by chance alone.

 Why Babesia in Dutchess County Matters